Daemonic ergotropy of Gaussian quantum states and the role of measurement-induced purification via general-dyne detection: Ergotropy of Gaussian states

 It is also instructive to analyse the contribution to the ergotropy of each real parameter characterising the CM.
 Because of the SVD of symplectic transformations and of the fact that the normal form is always proportional to the identity (and thus rotationally invariant), the most general single-mode CM may be written as $\bm\sigma=\nu R_\varphi Z^2 R_{\varphi}^\top$, where $\nu\ge 1$ is the symplectic eigenvalue, $Z={\rm diag}(z,1/z)$ for $z>0$ and

 for $\varphi\in[0,2\pi[$.
 The ergotropy is then

 The ergotropy is thus independent from the optical phase $\varphi$ and increasing with both squeezing $(z^2+1/z^2)$ and thermal noise $\nu$.
-Notice however that, as one should expect, for no squeezing ($z=1$) the ergotropy has zero contribution from the thermal noise $\nu$.
+Notice however that, as one should expect, for no squeezing ($z=1$) the ergotropy has zero contribution from the thermal noise $\nu$, since the term multiplying it vanishes.
+Remarkably we observe that, as long as any squeezing operation is present in the symplectic diagonalization of the covariance matrix, the thermal noise amplifies, so to speak, the energy extraction process.